mourra950/Pong-threejs/readme.md

 ## How to Run

-to make the project work you follow this steps.
+to make the project work you follow this steps. to initialize the npm environment

 ```ssh
 npm init -y
 ```

+to install parcel file project manager

 ```ssh
 npm install parcel
 ```

+to install threejs the 3D game/web engine

 ```ssh
 npm install three
 ```

+to install cannon-es the physics engine for collision and so

 ```ssh
 npm install cannon-es